infinyon/fluvio/DEVELOPER.md

 ### Problem installing lld

-If you have problem installing `lld-14`, please see: https://apt.llvm.org.
+If you have a problem installing `lld-14`, please see https://apt.llvm.org.

 ## Starting Fluvio cluster for development

 ### Optional: Download a published version of Fluvio

-Instead of building Fluvio, you would prefer to just download it and get to work, you can use our one-line installation script.
-You can use it to install the latest release or prerelease, or to install a specific version:
+Instead of building Fluvio, you may want to prefer just to download it and get to work.
+You can use our one-line installation script.
+You can use it to install the latest release or prerelease, or install a specific version:

 ```
 $ curl -fsS https://packages.fluvio.io/v1/install.sh | bash                 # Install latest release